aNataliaB/algorithms-and-graphs/README.md

 # Algorithms and Graphs
-This repository serves as a curated collection of algorithm implementations, optimization problems, and data structure solutions developed during my computer science studies.
-The goal of these projects is to demonstrate a solid understanding of algorithmic efficiency, computational complexity, and clean code principles.
+A collection of academic and practical projects focused on the implementation, optimization, and visualization of classic computer science algorithms and graphs.
+All projects in this repository were developed as collaborative assignments during my computer science studies.

 ## Repository Structure
+* **`algorithm-simulation-project`**
+    * *Description:* Python implementation and analysis of a selected algorithmic logic workflow designed to solve specific computational logic problems.
+    * *Key Concepts:* Algorithmic Complexity, Step-by-Step Logic Simulation.

 * **`dijkstra-shortest-path`**
-    * *Topic:* Graph Theory / Greedy Algorithms
-    * *Description:* An interactive, command-line Python application implementing Dijkstra's algorithm to compute the shortest route and minimum cost in a weighted graph.
+    * *Description:* An interactive Python command-line application implementing Dijkstra's algorithm to compute the shortest path and minimum cost in weighted graphs.
-    * *Key Concepts:* Graphs, Nodes, Shortest Path Optimization, Edge-Case Handling.
+    * *Key Concepts:* Graph Theory, Greedy Algorithms, CLI User Experience.

 *(More algorithmic implementations and data structure projects will be added here in the future)*

+## Collaboration & Teamwork
+Every project within this repository was designed and implemented in a two-person student team.
+We focused heavily on clean code architecture, mutual code reviews, and dividing logic into independent modules.
+Detailed contributions for each project can be found in their respective directories.

 ## Core Competencies & Technologies
 * **Languages:** Python
-* **Concepts:** Computational Complexity, Graph Operations, Pathfinding, Optimization Problems, Dynamic Programming principles.
+* **Concepts:** Graph Theory, Computational Complexity, Data Structures, Input Validation.